Looking to promote the competition or get involved? Check out the competition engagement guide!

 - Official Practice Round: Final practice round before the scored rounds begin - October

 - Scored/Live Rounds: Competitions take place on specified weekends throughout the school year.
 Scored rounds are held one weekend a month from October to January.
-Teams choose any six-hour period during the competition weekend (Friday, Saturday, or Sunday) to complete all their work.
+Teams choose any four-hour period during the competition weekend (Friday, Saturday, or Sunday) to complete all their work.